cachix/docs.cachix.org/source/deploy/index.rst

 `Cachix Deploy <https://app.cachix.org/deploy/>`_ provides continuous deployments to a Nix profile (like `NixOS <https://nixos.org>`_, `nix-darwin <https://github.com/LnL7/nix-darwin>`_ or `Home Manager <https://github.com/nix-community/home-manager>`_) using a pull model.

-It consists of running a simple daemon process ``cachix deploy agent`` that connects to our backend using websockets and waits for a new deployment.
+It consists of running a simple daemon process ``cachix deploy agent myagent`` that connects to our backend using websockets and waits for a new deployment.
 There's no Nix evaluation or building done on the agent.
 The agent pulls all binaries from your binary cache and activates the new deployment.